-Just as it would not be practical to build a superhighway so that traffic could travel between your neighborhood and the local school, it would not be practical or efficient to build a two-lane road as the main thoroughfare to connect two large cities such as New York and Boston.
+Just as it would not be practical to build a superhighway so that traffic could travel between your neighborhood and the local school, it would not be practical or efficient to build a two-lane road as the main thoroughfare to connect two large cities such as

+New York and Boston.
 These same principles apply to network design.
-Each of the network layers-core, distribution, and access-are designed to provide a specific function and capability to the network.
+Each of the network layers-core, distribution, and access-is designed to provide a specific function and capability to the network.
 It is important to understand how wireless networking fits into this network design model.

 Wireless networking can be implemented as either point-to-point or point-to-multipoint solutions.
 Most wireless networks are used to provide network access to the individual client stations and are designed as point-to-multipoint networks.
 This type of implementation is designed and installed on the access layer, providing connectivity to the end user.
 802.11 wireless networking is most often implemented at the access layer.
-In Chapter 10, "Wireless Devices," you will learn about the difference between autonomous access points and the centralized WLAN controller solutions that utilize lightweight access points.
-All access points are deployed at the access layer; however, lightweight access points tunnel 802.11 wireless traffic to WLAN controllers that are typically deployed at the distribution or core layer.
+In Chapter 10, "WLAN Architecture," you will learn about the difference between autonomous access points, cooperative access points, and controller-based access points.
+All access points are deployed at the access layer; however, controller-based access points commonly tunnel 802.11 wireless traffic to WLAN controllers, which are normally deployed at the distribution or core layer.

 Wireless bridge links are typically used to provide connectivity between buildings in the same way that county or state roads provide distribution of traffic between neighborhoods.
 The purpose of wireless bridging is to connect two separate, wired networks wirelessly.
 Routing data traffic between networks is usually associated with the distribution layer.
-Wireless bridge links cannot typically meet the speed or distance requirements of the core layer, but they can be very effective at the distribution layer.
+Wireless bridge links cannot usually meet the speed or distance requirements of the core layer, but they can be very effective at the distribution layer.
 An 802.11 bridge link is an example of wireless technology being implemented at the distribution layer.

 Although wireless is not typically associated with the core layer, you must remember that speed and distance requirements vary greatly between large and small companies and that one person's distribution layer could be another person's core layer.
-Very small companies may even implement wireless for all networking, forgoing any wired devices.
+Very small companies may even implement wireless for all end-user networking devices, forgoing any wired devices except for the connection to the Internet.
 Higher-bandwidth proprietary wireless bridges and some 802.11 mesh network deployments could be considered an implementation of wireless at the core layer.